 The state of Indiana may soon become the 23rd state in the US to adopt right-to-work legislation.
 With the Senate Committee having already passed the Bill, it will go to the full Senate.
 If there are no amendments, the governor of Indiana could be signing the Bill as early as tomorrow (see a news article here).

 Back-to-work legislation prohibits contracts between employers and unions which require all employees to pay union dues as a condition of employment.
 As such, this type of legislation gives the non-member employee the option of paying union dues (or not).
-Supporters of this type of legislation . . . [more]
+Supporters of this type . . . [more]

 It just so happened that as Slaw columnist Ed Prutschi's "Crime & Punishment in 2012" appeared today, I received the latest emailed copy of Criminological Highlights from the University of Toronto's Centre for Criminology and Sociolegal Studies.
 I thought I'd pass on the link to those of our readers who are interested in criminal law or the intersection of law and social behaviour.